ZapFile.ai

 • Technical constraints: Bandwidth, storage, account requirements?

 Security isn't about choosing the "most secure" tool in isolation.
 It's about understanding the threat model, matching tools to scenarios, and using those tools correctly.
+The NIST Cybersecurity Framework provides a useful structure for evaluating risk in data transfer decisions.
 A zero-knowledge encrypted transfer tool used incorrectly is less secure than a simple cloud storage tool used correctly.

 Tags